-The Nebraska Prairie Museum, located in Holdrege, Nebraska, contains an exceptionally fine collection displayed on over one acre of indoor exhibits.Inside, the museum is spacious and inviting.
+The Nebraska Prairie Museum, in Holdrege, Nebraska, has an exceptionally fine collection displayed on over one acre of indoor exhibits.Inside, the museum is spacious and inviting.
 Visitors can view collections of period clothing, antique toys, farm equipment, tools and household items, a unique WWII German Prisoner Of War exhibit room, and much more!

 The museum will fascinate visitors of all ages.
 Surprises await around every corner!

 The Mission of the Nebraska Prairie Museum is to be a historical, interactive resource for the community, through the collection of artifacts, archival documents, and memorabilia that explain the lifestyles of those who preceded us.

 The museum is home to and supported by